canjs/canjs/view/mustache/mustache.md

 ### Arrays

-If the value is a non-empty array, sections will itterate over a array of items rendering the items in the block between the pound and slash.
+If the value is a non-empty array, sections will iterate over the array of items, rendering the items in the block between the pound and slash.

-For example, if I have a list of friends and I itterate over each of the items with a section.
+For example, if I have a list of friends, I can iterate over each of those items within a section.

 	{
 		friends: [